Greek citron: Partial decline

 As a result, the popularity of the Greek citron drastically declined in the eastern European communities that switched to the Balady etrogs, but was still used elsewhere.
 After World War II, some European Jews who had relocated to Israel or the United States still continued using the Greek for at least two decades.

 In 1956, Rabbi Yeshaye Gross, a Satmar from Brooklyn, proceeded to visit the orchards in Calabria, and found out that a large percentage of the trees are actually grafted.
 From then on he realized that no etrog could be picked off the tree without a careful inspection, which he was allowed and able to do.

 The Greek growers, in contrast, didn't let any Jewish merchants visit their orchards to inspect their trees, and only sold etrogs on Corfu.
 This forced many Satmars to switch back to the traditional Yanova citron, even not bearing a pitam.
 The cultivation of the Greek citron was thereafter on concentrated in Halki, Naxos where there is a small production for distillery.

 In those years, the Moroccan citron took place and appealed for both traditional purity without any history of grafting, and its bearing a persistent healthy pitam.

 Still the Skverer rebbe manages to get annually one esrog from Corfu.
 The esrog is brought from Greece by Meyer Knoblach from New Square.

 Introduction to Israel

-At about 1850, Sir Moses Montefiore was instrumental in establishing etrog plantations in the Holy Land, in order to help the Jewish settlers to survive.
-As the Balady citron had little chance for success – being not so great in shape, color etc., with a persistent style ratio as low as 1;1000 – the Sephardic settlers, who were always positive about the Corfu, planted its seeds in the coastal region of Israel, especially in the vicinity of Jaffa.
-The transplantation was witnessed as kosher by the local Sephardic Rabbi Yehuda Halevi.
+In about 1850, Sir Moses Montefiore was instrumental in establishing etrog plantations in the Holy Land, in order to help the Jewish settlers survive.
+As the Balady citron had little chance for success – being not so great in shape or color, with a persistent style ratio as low as 1:1000 – the Sephardi settlers, who were always positive about the Corfu, planted its seeds in the coastal region of Israel, especially in the vicinity of Jaffa.
+The transplantation was witnessed as kosher by the local Sephardi rabbi Yehuda Halevi.